Best Fastpacking Packs of 2026

 Durability

-In our opinion, the durability of outer fabrics is important but less important than the excellence of construction.
-Fastpacks need to hold up to mile upon mile of jostling and bouncing down the trail.
+In our opinion, the durability of outer fabrics is important, but less important than the excellence of construction.
+Fastpacks need to withstand miles upon miles of jostling and bouncing down the trail without shifting around annoyingly or causing chafing.

 The running motion puts a lot of strain on the harness, especially the points where it connects to the pack.
-All packs we chose for this list use durable materials and are constructed well.
-Even the Gossamer Gear Murmur 36 Hyperlight Backpack, made with the lightest materials, stood up to trips that included bashing through willows and other rough terrain.
+All the packs we chose for this list use durable materials and construction.
+We trusted the Dyneema fabric of the Hyperlite Mountain Gear Aero 28 to withstand all types of conditions, including sliding along notoriously abrasive sandstone of the Colorado Plateau.

 Why You Should Trust Us

-The iRunFar team has been fastpacking for over a decade, and we have watched the adventure niche grow.
-What started as two separate endeavors — ultralight backpacking and adventure running — have now merged into one, and fastpacking was born.
+Many members of the iRunFar team has been fastpacking for over a decade, and we have witnessed the growth of the adventure niche.
+What started as two separate endeavors — ultralight backpacking and adventure running — have now merged into one in fastpacking.
 At first, there was no specific type of pack to support this endeavor.
 A few ultrarunning-specific companies noticed the niche and began to make unique products, and we are now in an era of fastpack proliferation.

-While the market is still relatively small, new packs come out yearly from multinational and cottage-sized companies.
-With most of the iRunFar team living and working in the mountains, we are passionate about fastpacking and are happy to see the sport continue growing.
+While the market is still relatively small, multinational, and cottage-sized companies release new packs on an annual basis.
+With most of the iRunFar team living and working in the mountains, we are passionate about fastpacking and are happy to see the sport continue to grow.

-This guide was initially created in 2021 after we looked at nearly 40 fastpacks and tested 11 of them extensively on adventures in places like Moab, Utah, Silverton, Colorado, and multiple wilderness areas so that we could put together a thorough list of the best fastpacking packs on the market.
-Since then, we’ve continued to test packs and update this guide.
-In 2022, we put two additional packs through the paces, and we’re testing four more throughout 2023 and 2024.
-We took these packs out in a variety of environments to help you be well-informed about which one would work best for you.
-Our team rated packs on weight, gear accessibility, durability, and comfort and considered which packs would be appropriate for different applications.
+This guide was initially created in 2021 after we looked at nearly 40 fastpacks and tested 11 of them extensively on adventures in places like Moab, Utah, Silverton, Colorado, and multiple other wilderness areas.
+Since then, we’ve continued our search for the best fastpacking pack, and we update this guide when we find something exceptional.
+We take packs out in a variety of environments to see the conditions under which they excel, and when they falter.
+Our team rated packs on weight, gear accessibility, durability, and comfort.
+We consider which packs are most suitable for various applications.

 Best Fastpacking Packs - wearing the Red Paw Packs Flatiron 28L in Wind Rivers

-The Red Paw Packs Flatiron 28L is big enough to carry a week’s worth of food through the Wind Rivers in Wyoming and runs well with lighter loads as well.
+The Red Paw Packs Flatiron 28L is big enough to carry a week’s worth of food through the Wind Rivers in Wyoming, and it also runs well with lighter loads.
 Photo: iRunFar/Eszter Horanyi

 Frequently Asked Questions About Fastpacking Packs